IIb-e. Conduct Discipline and Sanctions

 Solely with respect to any conduct hearing, whether before the Dean of Students or their designee or the Campus Judicial Board, concerning an alleged sexual misconduct violation, the foregoing procedures shall be supplemented by those set forth in Article IV, Section N of this Handbook.

 IV.
 Admission by Student

 Notwithstanding any other provision of this Disciplinary Proceeding section, if a student admits in writing to a violation of the Code of Conduct and waives their right to a hearing, then the Dean of Students or their designee may impose such sanction as they deem appropriate without any hearing but after affording the student an opportunity to explain their actions, including any mitigating factors that the student may deem relevant; provided, however, if the violation could result in a sanction of suspension or expulsion, then the student’s written admission and waiver must acknowledge this fact.
-If the violation concerns sexual misconduct, then the person who experienced the misconduct will be provide the opportunity to meet with the Dean of Student or designee to discuss the matter, including its impact on them.
+If the violation concerns sexual misconduct, then the person who experienced the misconduct will be provided the opportunity to meet with the Dean of Students or designee to discuss the matter, including its impact on them.
 In such cases, the student should be advised of the sanction(s) imposed within seven calendar days of receipt of their written admission and waiver.

 V. Student Withdrawal from School

 A student who withdraws from school while disciplinary action is pending, or who is involved in misconduct after withdrawal that would subject them to disciplinary action, may be required to appear in a disciplinary proceeding under this Article II with respect to such action before permission to resume studies is granted.